Verification Information and Frequently Asked Questions (FAQ)

 How can I avoid delays in verification processing?

 Submit all documents as quickly as possible.
-Make sure your UNI ID number is on each page of submitted documents.
-Double check that all documents are complete and signed by necessary individuals.
-Once you have submitted the requested information continue to check your email for subsequent important correspondence.
-As a reminder, students and parents should never send personal identifiable information, such as Social Security Numbers via email.
+Make sure your UNI ID number is on each page of the submitted documents.
+Double check that all documents are complete and signed by the necessary individuals.
+Once you have submitted the requested information, continue to check your email for subsequent important correspondence.
+As a reminder, students and parents should never send personally identifiable information, such as Social Security Numbers, via email.

 Fax: (319) 273-6950

 What if my Federal Tax Return Transcript was requested?

 If eligible, use the IRS Data Retrieval Tool on the FAFSA.
 This will pull the tax information directly from the IRS into the FAFSA.